Muscle Milk Pickett Racing: American Le Mans Series

 The 2011 season saw the two LMP classes split again to LMP1 and LMP2.
 Cost capping regulations enforced by the ACO made the RS Spyder too expensive to run in the LMP2 class.
 The team took this opportunity and bought a Lola-Aston Martin B08/62 and returned to the LMP1 class.
 Lucas Luhr joined the team for the full season with Pickett only entering in the longer races of Sebring and Petit Le Mans.
 Unfortunately, there was not much competition during the start of the season with Dyson Racing Team being the only other full-time LMP1 entry, who later entered a second car.
 This was followed by Autocon Motorsports who returned with their updated Lola B06/10.
 Despite winning four events over the course of the season, Muscle Milk Aston Martin Racing's retirement at the season opening 12 Hours of Sebring with a mechanical failure left the team with a points deficit.
 At season's end they would finish second in the Teams' and Drivers' Championship with the Dyson team taking the title.

 2012 saw Muscle Milk Pickett Racing campaign Honda's latest LMP1 car, the HPD ARX-03a, for the full season.
 Klaus Graf and Lucas Luhr continued as primary drivers.
-The team also expanded to the LMPC ranks with an Oreca FLM09 piloted by Michael Guasch and Memo Gidley.
+The team also expanded to the LMPC ranks with an Oreca FLM09 piloted by Mike Guasch and Memo Gidley.
 The team ran the LMPC car for three races before withdrawing after the Laguna Seca round after reconsideration from the team.
 The #6 HPD car, after some bad luck with a fueling hose at Sebring, went on to win the next five races in a row and another win at Virginia International Raceway.
 At the season's final race, Petit Le Mans, Lucas Luhr was hit by a GTC class Porsche.
 Despite repairs needed during the race, the team was able to complete 70% of the race in order to win points.
 The team won both the LMP1 Drivers' and Teams' Championships with just 5 points over their main rivals, Dyson Racing.

 For 2013, the team continued competition with their HPD ARX-03a for the first three rounds before moving to the updated -03c for the remainder of the season.
 For the first three races, the team faced serious competition from the Swiss Rebellion Racing team.
 After losing out at the season opening 12 Hours of Sebring the team claimed the next two races at Long Beach and Laguna Seca.
 With Rebellion Racing withdrawing their full season entry to focus on 2014 plans, the Muscle Milk team won the next six races over the Dyson Racing squad and claimed the Teams' and Drivers' Championships.
 Rebellion Racing returned for Petit Le Mans, the final race of the American Le Mans Series before it would merge with the Rolex Sports Car Series to form the new United SportsCar Championship.
 A rain filled race saw the team lead overall until an overheating issue took the team's HPD out of the race.